bediger4000/probability-club/README.md

 Just assuming probably gets you nowhere with interviewers that ask this question.

 I personally find the probability calculations for this game very challenging.
-It's easy to simulate than it is to determine the choice of game analytically.
+It's easier to simulate than it is to determine the choice of game analytically.

 ## Probability Distribution